 Advancing fundamental research to solve key unresolved challenges in known materials and to pioneer the next generation of quantum material systems

 Since 2013, the Emergent Phenomena in Quantum Systems Initiative has accelerated the discovery of novel materials and pioneering investigations into their quantum properties.
-Recent progress in the field highlights how investing in bold, discovery-driven research can catalyze radical shifts in our understanding.
+Work by initiative grantees has led to profound discoveries.
+They have introduced an exciting array of new materials, novel phenomena and innovative concepts to the community, including pioneering contributions in twistronics, kagome materials and nickelate superconductors.
+These successes highlight how investing in bold, discovery-driven research can catalyze radical shifts in our understanding.

-Building on past successes, over the next 10 years, the initiative will focus on four broad scientific challenges and opportunities expected to propel the field to the next transformative stage.
+The new phase of the initiative will focus on four broad research thrusts — high-priority scientific opportunities expected to propel the field to the next transformative stage.

-1. Create “quantum metamatter” — hybrid material systems created by integrating dissimilar materials and harnessing external stimuli — as novel platforms for quantum emergence.
+Create “quantum metamatter” — hybrid material systems obtained by integrating dissimilar materials and harnessing external stimuli — as novel platforms for quantum emergence.

 Learn More